Well let's start with this

 Creatives aren’t drones.
 Making great visuals is more than just showing up and following briefs.
 It’s about adding personality, seeking inspiration, and being daring.
 It’s about wanting to find a way, even when one isn’t obvious.

 Miserable teams won’t do this – but that’s where the real value for your clients lies.
-Everyone works better when their happy, but creatives more than anyone.
+Everyone works better when they’re happy, but creative roles need this more than anyone.

 So, how do you make a happy team?